How to calculate ABC classification – a working example

 5. Determine the thresholds for splitting the data into A, B and C categories.
 The threshold for determining the ABC split will be unique to your company and your product mix, but typically it’s close to 80% / 15% / 5%.

-Utilising ABC classification data
+Using ABC classification data

 With the calculations complete, you can use your final data to review how you currently manage the inventory in each category.
 If you find that you’re treating all items the same, in terms of the stock you hold and the purchases you make – regardless of their category – then you’re most likely to have inefficient inventory policies.
-This means you’re probably over and under ordering on many product lines.
+This means you’re probably over- and under-ordering on many product lines.

-From ABC classification calculations in excel to automation systems
+From ABC classification calculations in Excel to automation systems

 ABC classification is a simple framework that allows you to prioritise what to stock to focus on and how to manage your time.
 However, the model does have its drawbacks.